danhpham2000/Tech-Nest/README.md

 - Node.js and Express.js for Backend (User login and registration, create/edit/delete blog post with authenticated user
 - MongoDB for Database (2 models: blogs and users with relationship one to many)
 - Current stage: Project is deployed

+# Note:
+Currently using Cypress to test the application